 The steps are getting fewer and fewer as the Ubuntu versions progress, but it is still more steps than it should be!
 Windows and Mac users have a kinder experience, maybe Ubuntu 22.04 will bring us up to scratch?

-Let me know below if you liked this content, found it valuable, or have any comments.
+Let me know below if you liked this content, or found it valuable, using the buttons below.

 © Ben Talbot.
 All rights reserved.